Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rockies

-Geraldo Perdomo -- .200 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Ty Blach on the mound, on August 15 at 8:40 PM ET.
+On Wednesday, Geraldo Perdomo (.258 on-base percentage in past 10 games, 111 points below season-long percentage) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 3:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Rockies.
+He racked up two hits (going 2-for-4 with a double) in his most recent game against the Rockies.

 Geraldo Perdomo Game Info & Props vs. the Rockies